yalmip/yalmip.github.io/_posts/2020-10-02-nonlinearglobalsdp.md

 set(l,'color','black');set(l,'linewidth',2);
 ````

 Now assume we use this initial model for upper bound generation.
 A nonlinear solver might find the solution \\(x=0, y=1\\) marked with a black star in the figure below.
 Plugging in this solution into \\(G(x,y)\\) and computing eigenvalues shows that the matrix is indefinite (it is obviously not positive definite since the solution is outside the feasible region) meaning we failed to find a feasible solution to the original problem and thus generated no upper bound.
 By computing the associated eigenvector and forming the cut, we obtain a feasible region whose border is shown in blue.
-The feasible region to this cut is the area to the left of the blue curve.
-Note that it is tangent to the true feasible set at two points.Our nonlinear model is now the intersection of the two regions defined by the black lines, and the new region *to the left of the blue line*.
+The feasible region to this cut is the area *to the left of the blue curve*.
+Note that it is tangent to the true feasible set at two points.Our nonlinear model is now the intersection of the two regions defined by the black lines, and the new region to the left of the blue line.

 ![Approximation 2]({{ site.url }}/images/nonlinearsdpcut3.png){: .center-image }